BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Pros for Conservatives

-• Reduces regulatory red tape and compliance costs for businesses by raising the financial reporting threshold.
+• Reduces regulatory red tape and compliance costs for businesses by harmonizing state tax reporting requirements with federal rules.

 Cons for Conservatives